-Chapter 19: The
+Chapter 19: The Tragedy at Ong Thanh 062025

-Six days after my unit was withdrawn from the Long Nguyên Secret
+Six days after my unit was

-Zone, the 2/28th Black Lions of the First Division were inserted into
+withdrawn from the Long Nguyên Secret Zone, the 2/28th Black Lions of

-the same area to "find, "face off with" and destroy that same "ole
+the First Division were inserted into the same area to "find, "face off

-had been ordered north by his superiors, but he needed food, so he
+Triet.
+As I said earlier, Triet had been ordered north by his superiors,

-stayed in and around the Long Nguyen Secret Zone, looking for rice for
+but he needed food, so he stayed in and around the Long Nguyên Secret

-his hungry conscripts.
-He had attacked my Dogface Battalion three times
+Zone, looking for rice for his hungry conscripts.
+He had attacked my

-and gotten chewed up every time, but as I have also explained, that
+Dogface Battalion three times and gotten chewed up every time, but as I

-wasn't necessarily all bad.
-Those defeats also meant that he would have
+have also explained, that wasn't necessarily all bad.
+Those defeats also

-less people to feed on the trip north.
-Once he reached that destination
+meant that he would have fewer people to feed on the trip north.
+Once he

-near the Cambodian border, fresh conscripts would become "a dime a
+reached that destination near the Cambodian border, fresh conscripts

-dozen".
-There was one big rice cache (10 tons) close by which could buy
+would become "a dime a dozen".
+There was one big rice cache (10 tons)

-his conscripts a few more days food and also rest before making the long
+close by, which could buy his conscripts a few more days of food and

-march north.
-The hidden base was deep in the Long Nguyen Secret Zone.
+also rest before making the long march north.
+The hidden base was deep

-Yes, my 1/18th "Dogface" Battalion had been able to counter Triet's
+in the Long Nguyên Secret Zone.
+Yes, my 1/18th "Dogface" Battalion had

-every move, but now my unit had been pulled out of the field and the
+been able to counter Triet's every move, but now my unit had been pulled

-Black Lions were taking our place.
+out of the field, and the Black Lions were taking our place.

 Maybe Triet would have better luck against this recently promoted